Medicenna gains precedent-setting FDA approval to design a hybrid Synthetic Control ArmĀ® for a Phase 3 registrational trial

 Key Takeaways

-- In Phase 2, the SCA enabled Medicenna to better understand the expected survival benefit for their treatment.
-ThisĀ knowledge supported their proposed hybrid Phase 3 design.Ā
+• In Phase 2, the Synthetic Control Arm (SCA) enabled Medicenna to better understand the expected survival benefit and supported their proposed hybrid Phase 3 design.

 Glioblastoma is one of the most aggressive forms of cancer with very limited treatment options.
-Patients typically survive less than 15 months after first diagnosis and only 6-9 months following relapse.1
+Patients typically survive less than 15 months after first diagnosis and only 6-9 months following relapse.

-Medicenna selected the Medidata AI team to create an SCA to re-analyze their Phase 2 trial and better understand the treatmentĀ effect.
-An SCA uses patient data from past clinical trials instead of recruiting a new control group.
-It can provide a scientificallyĀ rigorous comparison in scenarios where a control group is hard to recruit or retain, such as rare or imminently life-threatening diseases where the standard of care can be considered inadequate.Ā
+Medicenna selected Medidata AI to create an SCA to re-analyze their Phase 2 trial and better understand the treatment effect.
+An SCA uses patient data from past clinical trials instead of a new control group.
+It provides a scientifically rigorous comparison in scenarios where a control group is hard to recruit or retain.

 Dr. Fahar Merchant, President and CEO, Medicenna